Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/static-analysis.md

 #### Disable static analysis in SQL for a model using a custom UDF

-This example shows how to disable static analysis for a model using a custom [user-defined function (UDF)](/docs/build/udfs) in a sql file.
+This example shows how to disable static analysis for a model using a custom [user-defined function (UDF)](/docs/build/udfs) in a SQL file.

 <File name='models/my_udf_using_model.sql'>